Carnival Cruise: Financial Health Analytics

 Collection Period

 The collection period is the amount of days it takes for a company to receive payments from its customers in the form of accounts receivable.
 As such, a lower ratio is more favorable.
-This analytic is particularly important to us given the current state of affairs, as it displays which company collects payments the quickest.
+This analytic is particularly important to us, given the current state of affairs, as it displays which company collects payments the quickest.
 Since each company needs cash now more than ever, this is a good ratio to display the creditworthiness of its customer base and ability of the company to meet its short-term liabilities.

 Currently, Norwegian Cruise Line has the quickest collection period, averaging 3.67 days to collect payments.
 That is significantly faster than Carnival’s and Royal Caribbean’s ability to collect payments.
 In fact, Norwegian Cruise Line has been better than both competitors for every year in comparison.